qxxxb/sudoku_solver/README.md

 ./TestHarnessGenetic tests/sample4 200 0.1 200 0 0 1
 ```

-N-point srossover only works well with a high mutation rate, but still takes
+N-point crossover only works well with a high mutation rate, but still takes
 longer than 1-point and uniform crossover.
 ```
 ./TestHarnessGenetic tests/sample4 200 0.25 200 0 1 1